 There are a couple other aspects of the novel which bother me.

 This is a story about doing science, just like The Martian is, but this story is uncomfortably self-conscious about that fact.
 The doing of the science sometimes feels intrusive and unnecessary.
 There are moments—especially times when Grace does math—that are clearly just the author showing off the science because he feels like he’s supposed to, and not because the story actually needs it.
-This is also a consequence of the fact that the main character is woefully underdeveloped, and his scientific capability is pretty much his entire personality.
+This stands in stark contrast to Artemis where the science wasn’t foregrounded because the story didn’t need it, and Weir cared enough about the story to know the difference.
+It’s also a consequence of the fact that the main character is woefully underdeveloped, and his scientific capability is pretty much his entire personality, so what else is he going to do?
 It’s all he has, so it’s all we get to see.

 [Warning: Mild Spoilers]

 I can’t forgive the whole “global warming is actually going to help save humanity” bit.
 Yes, it’s a minor point in the overall scheme of things.
-Yes, it makes sense within the specific circumstances of the plot, and it’s even necessary for the timeline of the story.
+Yes, Weir makes it make sense within the specific circumstances of the plot, and it’s necessary for the specific timeline of the story.

 [End Mild Spoilers]